Analysis | Fact-checking Trump’s call to the Georgia secretary of state

 “It was late in the evening, late in the, early in the morning, and there was nobody else in the room.
 Where were the poll watchers, and why did they say a water main broke, which they did and which was reported in the newspapers?
 They said they left.
 They ran out because of a water main break, and there was no water main.
 There was nothing.
 There was no break.”

-Later in the call, Trump referenced a supposed water main break used to clear the room of poll watchers, a key focus of right-wing conspiracy websites.
+Later in the call, Trump referenced a supposed water main break used to clear the room of poll watchers, a key focus of right-wing conspiracy theory websites.
 Officials have explained that a urinal had created a “little slow leak” in the arena.

 “You had out-of-state voters.
 They voted in Georgia, but they were from out of state, of 4,925.”